EdrisAdel/Edris-Adel/README.md

-# Edris Adel GitHub Portfolio
+# Highschool Assignments
-This Repo will hold my old history of CS Assignments and random projects.
+Old Assignments and projects from highschool.